Before making an application

 Our project has changed, can I change the expenditure?

 We will always be open to changes to funded projects provided this is in keeping with the broad aims of the original application.
 You must seek prior permission however before any changes to expenditure are made.
+If your grant is spent on anything not detailed in your application budget, and you do not have prior consent from us for the change in expenditure, you may need to return the grant in whole or in part.
+Please note that this may effect your future eligibility to apply to Two Ridings for grants.

 Our project is not complete, can we extend the funding period?